Fathers and Daughters: Release

-The film was released first in Italy on October 1, 2015.
+The film was released in Italy on October 1, 2015.
 It was then released in the United Kingdom on November 13, 2015, by Warner Bros.

-Vertical Entertainment distributed the film in the U.S on July 8, 2016.
+Vertical Entertainment distributed the film in the U.S. on July 8, 2016.

 Critical response

 The film received negative reviews from critics.
 Review aggregator Rotten Tomatoes reports a rating of 28% based on 50 reviews, with an average rating of 4.24/10; the site's consensus states: "Fathers and Daughters name-brand cast can't cover for a screenplay that makes a half-hearted effort at delving into family dynamics but falls back on melodrama."
-On Metacritic, the film has a score of 31% from 17 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 31% from 17 critics, indicating "generally unfavorable" reviews.